 The Board has oversight of the company-wide risk management framework.
-These responsibilities are delegated to the Audit and Risk Committee and the internal Risk Management Committee.
+These responsibilities are delegated to the Risk Committee and the internal Risk Management Committee.

-The Audit and Risk Committee assists the Board in fulfilling its oversight responsibility by monitoring the effectiveness of internal controls and the control environment.
-It also receives and reviews various quarterly and annual updates and reports on key risk metrics and the overall risk management program.
+The Audit Committee assists the Board in fulfilling its oversight responsibility by monitoring the effectiveness of internal controls and the control environment and the Risk Committee receives and reviews various quarterly and annual updates and reports on key risk metrics and the overall risk management program.